magecloudkit/magecloudkit/README.md

-# General repository README for MCK
+# MageCloudKit PoC

+This repository serves as placeholder for the next version of MageCloudKit.

+## Modules

+ * load-balancer
+ * cache